 The Abstract which should be included at the beginning of the manuscript should be informative and completely self-explanatory, briefly present the topic, state the scope of the experiments, indicate significant data, and point out major findings and conclusions.
+It should be structured into Background, Materials and Methods, Results and Conclusion.
 The Abstract should not be more than 250 words in length..
 Complete sentences, active verbs, and the third person should be used, and the abstract should be written in the past tense.
 Following the abstract, about 3 to 6 key words that will provide indexing references should be listed.